-LG's app store, good selection of pre-loaded apps and ease of managing them are definite plus points, but some ease of use niggles take the gloss away.
+LG's app store, the good selection of pre-loaded apps and ease of managing them are definite plus points for the brand, but some ease of use niggles take the gloss away.

-Easy to set up, we also like the optional USB keyboard which makes using the smart TV functions much easier than relying on the remote.
+Easy to set up marks out the Smart Viera range.
+We also like the optional USB keyboard which makes using the smart TV functions much easier than relying on the remote.
 The presentation of apps on-screen is a little clumsy.

 Samsung has gone to town with apps.
-There are many pre-installed, and a comprehensive apps store to add more.
+There are many pre-installed, and a comprehensive app store offers more.
 Most smart TV functions are easy to use.

-A responsive on-screen keyboard and wide selection of apps is a good start, but it can't disguise the disjointed presentation and lack of app store.
+A responsive on-screen keyboard and wide selection of apps is a good start for Sony, but it can't disguise the disjointed presentation and the lack of an app store.
 Sony has placed a strong emphasis on video content.